BUSINESS AND PECUNIARY INTERESTS EXPLAINED

 Because of the nature of these interests, they cannot only be declared annually.
 All members of the Governing Body and all members of staff should be made aware at Governor and staff meetings of the need to declare these interests, as they arise.
 Declarations should be made in writing to the Headteacher or the Chair of Governors of the relevant board and these should be filed in a register of pecuniary interests.

 As you will appreciate, the Governing Body must ensure that Governors and staff are not involved in activities that might conflict with their role within the school.
 It is especially important to demonstrate that individuals do not benefit personally from the decisions made by the Governors, unless such decisions are made openly and legitimately.

 The Governing Body is not concerned with any hobbies from which no income is made, or even minor commercial interest that you might have.
-However, you must declare any interest you have, or plans you, your spouse partner or a close family member might have, and that are related to or might be construes as being related to the school and its budget.
+However, governors must declare any interest they have, or plans they, their spouse partner or a close family member might have, and that are related to or might be construes as being related to the school and its budget.